mindspore-ai/docs/docs/mindspore/note/source_en/static_graph_syntax_support.md

 - If `cond` is not a constant, the variable or constant assigned to a same sign inside body of `while` and outside body of `while` should have same data type.If the data type of assigned variables or constants is `Tensor`, the variables and constants should have same shape and element type.

-- `while...else...` statements are not supported.
+- The `while...else...` statement is not supported.

-- In while body, the data with type of `Number`, `List`, `Tuple` are not allowed to update and the shape  of `Tensor` data are not allowed to change.
+- If `cond` is not a constant, in while body, the data with type of `Number`, `List`, `Tuple` are not allowed to update and the shape  of `Tensor` data are not allowed to change.

 - The number of `while` cannot exceed 100.